 THE BOTTOM LINE: At Red Hen Turf Farm, we feel that the reality is that every single lawn has its own unique needs, so we recommend that you do a soil test every 3 years.
 If you use our soil testing procedures, we’ll provide you with a kit that you’ll mail to a certified lab.
 The cost is $25 for a single sample, and $10 for each additional sample.
 The results are sent to us and we will translate them into layman’s terms, using this

-- BONUS: Learn how Red Hen Turf Farm can help you get your soil tested AND help design YOUR Customized Fertilizer Program by CLICKING HERE … And, Yes, we do sell high quality Fertilizer, and people seem to love the results, especially at our competitive prices Here’s our 2019 Price List.
+- BONUS: Learn how Red Hen Turf Farm can help you get your soil tested AND help design YOUR Customized Fertilizer Program by CLICKING HERE … And, Yes, we do sell high quality Fertilizer, and people seem to love the results, especially at our competitive prices Here’s our 2021 Price List.

 Very few people who have an “automatic” sprinkler system water turf properly.
 Most end up over-watering!
 You should water when the soil is dry to a depth of 4 inches and then water long enough to wet the soil 4 inches deep.
 Looking at the soil is the best way to tell how moist it is.
 Invest in a soil probe!
 Avoid watering in the late afternoon or early evening.

 - BONUS: Check out Purdue Extension’s free publication, “Irrigation Practices for Homelawns” by CLICKING HERE

 There is no grass that likes shade.
 Turf is poor in shade for two reasons:

-One is lack of quality and quantity of sunlight present and
+- One is lack of quality and quantity of sunlight present and

 - The other is reduced air movement that keeps sun or wind from drying wet leaves.

 Lessen shade and increase air flow for better grass.
 You can have either healthy grass or shade, not both…

-BONUS: Learn more about trying to grow Grass in Shade via our website by CLICKING HERE
+- BONUS: Learn more about trying to grow Grass in Shade via our website by CLICKING HERE

 Most people are caught up in the hype of killing every grub.
 The truth is that most grubs do VERY LITTLE HARM, and it’s completely normal to have SOME grubs in your lawn … in fact, all lawns have grubs!
 It takes 5 or more per square foot to cause problems.
 Protect the environment and save some $$ by eliminating or reduce the size of preventative applications.
 If you are sure you have “grub problem,” there are a number of pesticides with varying efficacy depending on when you apply them.
 For example, we currently carry a combination fertilizer / grub control product – 15-0-3 PLUS IMI (“PLUS IMI” means that the 15-0-3 fertilizer has an added chemical called “Imidacloprid,” a widely used and powerful insecticide that can also affect non-targeted beneficial insects.)
 We carry the 15-0-3 as well as a granular insecticide without a fertilizer “built in” called Dylox 6.2.

-BONUS: CLICK HERE to read our previous blog post on the topic of Grubs … especially if you think you might have a true “grub problem”, including the times of the year that are most effective for treating the affected area.
+- BONUS: CLICK HERE to read our previous blog post on the topic of Grubs … especially if you think you might have a true “grub problem”, including the times of the year that are most effective for treating the affected area.

 Thatch is the dark cocoa brown material that is below the green and above the soil.
 It is created by the death of old plant parts that are below the mowing height.
 Clippings do not produce thatch!

 How much thatch is ok?
 Up to ½ inch of thatch is ideal and greater amounts are bad.
 Increasing levels of thatch are caused by over applications of fertilizer and water.Multiple passes (8 or more) with a core aerifier in September for a 2 or more years along with management changes can reduce thatch.

 Pick up the feces and for urine, dump some water on the spot if you observe the act.
 Re-seed or sod as there is no resistant grass for this area.
 Despite what you may have heard, we, along with Dr. Steve Thompson, DVM, Director of Purdue University Veterinary Teaching Hospital Wellness Clinic, do not recommend changing your dog’s diet without consulting your own vet first.
 It is either dogs or turf!

-BONUS: Read Dr. Thompson’s article, “Dog-On-It Lawn Problems!” by CLICKING HERE
+- BONUS: Read Dr. Thompson’s article, “Dog-On-It Lawn Problems!” by CLICKING HERE

 The best way to prevent weeds is to have thick turf that is mowed high and not over-watered.
 Grass will out-compete most weeds.
 By the way … moss is not an invading weed.
 Moss likes shade and tends to occur where turf is then (and thin turf usually ALSO accompanies shade conditions).
 You can’t fight Mother Nature, so the reality is that you will usually need to just live with the moss, or even give up on grass and install ornamental beds with shade loving plants.
 Another option is to cut down the trees to allow the grass to thrive, and you can read our website link on “Grass in Shade” to learn more.